-Assume that a given characteristic vector comes from a contact presentation and that it satisfies $v\cdot v\leq\langle c,v\rangle\leq-v\cdot v$ (otherwise we have already dropped out).
+Let our starting point be a characteristic vector which comes from a contact presentation, and which satisfies $v\cdot v\leq\langle c,v\rangle\leq-v\cdot v$ (otherwise we have already dropped out).
 We will follow the path only in one direction -- towards the initial vector.
 Recall that the corresponding step is given by $-2\PD(v)$ for some $v$ with $\langle c,v\rangle=v\cdot v$, and the vector we aim at satisfies $v\cdot v+2\leq\langle c,v\rangle\leq-v\cdot v$.
 Everything could be verbatim repeated with opposite signs in the direction of the terminal vector.